Cape Town Weather Forecast For 3rd Test: Rain Likely to Play Spoilsport at Newlands

 Cape Town: Like at Johannesburg, there are predictions of rain playing spoilsport at the Newlands in Cape Town during the third and final Test between India and South Africa.
-With the series locked at 1-1, and the final Test promising to be a humdinger – fans would hope the rain stays away.Also Read - Virat Kohli Could Break Rahul Dravid's Test Record During 3rd Test at Cape Town For Most Runs on South African Soil
+With the series locked at 1-1, and the final Test promising to be a humdinger – fans would hope the rain stays away.Also Read - Virat Kohli, MS Dhoni SNUBBED; English Cricketer Jonny Bairstow Picks His All-Time XI

 The humidity is likely to remain high as well.
 It would be around the 70 per cent-mark.
 At Johannesburg as well, there were predictions of rain – but there was play and eventually – a result.
-Also Read - Virat Kohli Was Missed at Johannesburg - Gautam Gambhir Suggests KL Rahul to be More Aggressive as Captain
+Also Read - SA vs IND Dream11 Team Prediction, Fantasy Cricket Hints South Africa vs India 3rd Test: Captain, Vice-Captain, Playing 11s For Today's South Africa vs India Test, Injury And Team News of Match at The Newlands, Cape Town at 2.00 PM IST January 11 Tuesday

 The hosts would start favourites and with new-found energy after their comprehensive win at the Wanderers.
 India would hope that their pace-battery fires in unison.
 At Wanderers, the pacers failed to pick up 20 wickets, thanks to captain Dean Elgar’s gritty knock.
-Also Read - India's Predicted Playing XI For 3rd Test at Cape Town: Rahul Dravid-Virat Kohli to Take Call on Ishant Sharma or Umesh Yadav For Mohammed Siraj
+Also Read - Intensity Can Fluster Indians: South Africa Captain Dean Elgar Sparks Mind Games in Pumped Up Press Conference Ahead of Series-Decider

 For India, regular skipper Virat Kohli would be back and that would boost the morale after the loss.
 India would also realise that there is history at stake.
 India has never won a Test series on South African soil and the side realises this is their best chance.